There are many elements of home design that often go unnoticed, yet have an enormous impact on the overall feel of a space.

 When it comes to interior design, symmetrical balance (also referred to as bilateral symmetry) is easy to recognize.
 The composition or “picture” has a centerline – typically vertical – with identical (or very similar) elements on either side.
 The balance here is simple: each side is the same.

-Imagine an historic balance scale.
+Imagine a historic balance scale.
 When the weight is the same on both sides of the scale, it balances.
 This is the same with Symmetrical balance.
-It is easy to have the “weight” (visual weight) the same on each side of the center line because the elements match in a mirror image.
+It is easy to have the “weight” (the visual weight) the same on both sides of the center line – the elements match in a mirror image.
 Many people find this pleasing because it can feel restful and give a strong sense of order.

 You’re remodeling a small powder room.
 It has always felt cramped and cluttered.
 You could use a “formal” symmetrical arrangement at the sink, with two pendant lights on each side of a mirror and the faucet is right in the center line.
 The pattern of the tile on the wall is exactly balanced on the centerline of the room.
 When your guests straighten their hair in the mirror, the symmetrical balance they experience (both of their own reflection and the room) will be orderly and restful.